California mudslide survivors: 'Mud came in an instant'

 "For some reason, she opened the front door" and was swept away, Diane Brewer, one of Gower's friends told CNN.

-Gower is among who have been reported dead in Santa Barbara County, Brewer said.
+Gower is among those who have been reported dead in Santa Barbara County, Brewer said.
 More than a dozen people remain unaccounted for, authorities said.

 Families rushed to escape the raging mudflow